kissikelvin/Financial-Databases-SQL/README.md

 # Project Outline

-The project is structured into several key parts:
+The project is organized into several main sections:

-Populating Data into SQL Database
+Data Population in SQL Database

-We begin by preparing the data.
-First, we define the tickers that make up the Fintech ETF and populate a SQL database with the relevant market data using the Yahoo Finance API.
-Next, we add the daily returns to the created SQL database.
-The functions to perform these tasks are stored in utils.py.
+We start by preparing the dataset.
+This includes defining the tickers that compose the Fintech ETF and populating a SQL database with market data using the Yahoo Finance API.
+Then, we add daily returns to this database.
+The functions for these tasks are stored in utils.py.

-Analyze a Single Asset in the ETF
+Single Asset Analysis in the ETF

-In this section, we perform individual analysis on a selected stock in the ETF.
-This includes calculating daily returns, visualizing the stock's performance, and understanding its contribution to the overall ETF.
+This section focuses on analyzing an individual stock within the ETF.
+Here, we calculate daily returns, visualize the stock's performance, and evaluate its contribution to the overall ETF.

-Optimize Data Access with Advanced SQL Queries
+Enhanced Data Access with Advanced SQL Queries

-Here, we focus on improving the efficiency of data access.
-By writing additional SQL queries, we can retrieve and process stock data more efficiently, which is crucial for optimizing performance, especially when handling large datasets.
+In this part, we optimize data retrieval by writing advanced SQL queries.
+This improves data access efficiency, which is critical for handling large datasets effectively.

-Analyze the ETF Portfolio
+ETF Portfolio Analysis

-This part involves analyzing the ETF as a whole, combining the data of all four stocks.
-We compute the overall daily returns and provide insights into the performance of the ETF as a portfolio.
+We analyze the ETF as a combined portfolio by aggregating data from all four stocks.
+This includes calculating overall daily returns and generating insights into the ETF's overall performance.

-Create a New Database for Equal-Weighted ETF Returns
+Creating a New Database for Equal-Weighted ETF Returns

-In order to preserve the original data, we create a new database to store the daily returns of the ETF, assuming the stocks are equally weighted.
-This ensures that the original etf.db database remains unaltered while we perform further analysis.
+To maintain the integrity of the original data, we create a new database to store daily returns for an equally weighted ETF.
+This approach preserves the original etf.db database for additional analysis.

-Deploy the Notebook as a Web Application
+Notebook Deployment as a Web Application

-Finally, we use the Voilà library to deploy the Jupyter Notebook as a web application.
-This step allows users to interact with the analysis through a browser-based interface, enabling real-time exploration of the ETF data and visualizations.
+Finally, we deploy the Jupyter Notebook as a web application using the Voilà library.
+This enables users to explore ETF data and visualizations interactively through a browser interface.